AndrewJBateman/TensorFlow-notepad-regressions/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)

-## General info
+## :books: General info

-The Machine-Learning course contains 13 sections and 1 Appendix, as listed below:
+* The Machine-Learning course contains 13 sections and 1 Appendix, as listed below:

 **Section 1: What is machine learning?** Solving machine-learning problems, link to Github starter pack, identifying relevent data, dataset structure, observation data.
 Store as an array of inner arrays.

 **Section 2: Algorithm Overview** K-Nearest Neighbor (KNN), the Lodash javascript library, chaining lodash functions, creating and testing a KNN algorithm.

-The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems.
+* The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems.
 It’s easy to implement and understand, but becomes significantly slower as the size of that data in use grows.

-KNN finds the distances between a query and all the examples in the data, selecting the specified number examples (K) closest to the query, then votes for the most frequent label (in the case of classification) or averages the labels (in the case of regression).
+* KNN finds the distances between a query and all the examples in the data, selecting the specified number examples (K) closest to the query, then votes for the most frequent label (in the case of classification) or averages the labels (in the case of regression).

-Using Random Test Data, Gauging Accuracy by comparing actual reult with testset.
+* Using Random Test Data, Gauging Accuracy by comparing actual reult with testset.

-Normalisation
+* Normalisation

 **Section 3: Tensor JS** Tensor Shape and Dimension.
 Dimensions (mostly 1 and 2 dimensional arrays will be used).